OpenMDAO/dymos/joss/paper.md

 ## Coupled co-design example: Designing a cannonball

 This co-design example seeks to find the best size cannonball to maximize range, considering aerodynamic drag subject to a limit on initial kinetic energy.
-Given the same kinetic energ, a lighter ball will go faster, and hence farther, if aerodynamic drag is ignored.
+Given the same kinetic energy, a lighter ball will go faster, and hence farther, if aerodynamic drag is ignored.
 Heavier cannonballs will have more inertia to counteract drag.
 There is a balance between these two effects, which the optimizer seeks to find.